Chart Color Schemes

 Development

 Kilkivan has seen approximately 17 new homes approved annually over the past five financial years, totalling 88 homes.
-In FY26 so far, 13 approvals have been recorded.
-On average, 1.9 people move to the area each year for each dwelling built between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
+In FY26 so far, 15 approvals have been recorded.
+On average, 1.9 people moved to the area per year for each dwelling built between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
 New properties are constructed at an average expected cost of $223,000, below regional norms, offering more affordable housing options.

 This financial year has seen $4.2 million in commercial development approvals, reflecting Kilkivan's primarily residential nature.
 Compared to the rest of Queensland, Kilkivan records roughly half the building activity per person and ranks among the 57th percentile nationally for areas assessed.
-All new construction consists of detached houses, maintaining the area's traditional low density character with a focus on family homes.
+All new construction in Kilkivan has been detached houses, maintaining its traditional low density character with a focus on family homes.

-Kilkivan reflects a low density area with around 271 people per approval.
-Population forecasts indicate Kilkivan will gain 453 residents by 2041.
+With around 271 people per approval, Kilkivan reflects a low-density area.
+By 2041, population forecasts indicate Kilkivan will gain 453 residents.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development